The Cement Garden (film): In popular culture

 The Madonna song "What It Feels Like for a Girl" opens with a spoken word sample from the movie.
 The quote used is a line spoken by actress Charlotte Gainsbourg: "Girls can wear jeans and cut their hair short, wear shirts and boots.
 'Cause it's OK to be a boy.
 But for a boy to look like a girl is degrading.
 'Cause you think that being a girl is degrading.
 But secretly you'd love to know what it's like...
 Wouldn't you?
 What it feels like for a girl".

-The mixtape "Entrañas" by Arca contains the same speech on the song "Cement Garden Interlude".